dehezhang2/Notes/3103/CS3103_Operating_System.md

 * Writer priority version: **no new readers are allowed to access to the data area once at least one writer wants to write** (put **incoming** readers after writer)

   * Writer:
-    * Use another semaphore `y` to make sure no 2 writers increase `writecount` at the same time (different with mutiple writing, because it is controlled by `wsem`, here `y` controls count of writer)
+    * Use another semaphore `y` to make sure no 2 writers increase `writecount` at the same time (different with multiple writing, because it is controlled by `wsem`, here `y` controls count of writer)
     * if there is at least one writer didn’t write => block reader by `rsem`
     * multiple writer is disallowed(queued) by `wsem`
     * incomming reader is queued by `z`